-Grantham University offers various scholarships in addition to several extended payment plans and a private student loan option to assist students with financing their education (see www.grantham.edu).
+Grantham University offers various scholarships in addition to several extended payment plans and a private student loan option to assist students with financing their education (see www.grantham.edu)

 Grant and/or scholarship applications must be received with required proof of eligibility, prior to the start date of the term, in order for the application to be reviewed, unless there are other deadlines imposed by the online scholarship application for which the student may be applying.
+Scholarships, once awarded, are applied to Grantham's standard tuition rate (see Section 1.9, Tuition and Fees).